stacks-network/docs/src/pages/understand-stacks/stacking.md

 [@page-reference | inline]
 | /understand-stacks/integrate-stacking

+### Delegation

+The Stacking flow is different for delegation use cases:

+- Before Stacking can be initiated for an account, the delegator needs to be granted permission to Stack on behalf of the account owner.
+The permission is restricted to the maximum amount the delegator is allowed to Stack.
+An account can only be associated with one single delegator
+- The account holder can optionally restrict the reward address that must be used and the expiration burn block height for the permission, thus limiting the time a delegator has permission to Stack
+- Delegators can lock Stacks from different accounts until they reach the minimum amount of Stacks required to participate in Stacking
+- Once a delegator locks enough Stacks, they can finalize and commit their participation in the next reward cycle(s).
+The delegator must send a commitment for each account they want to include

+The separation of locks and commits allows delegators to lock up Stacks multiple times with different stackers to build up enough STX to clear the minimum reward threshold (i.e. pooling)

+-> Note that the delegation flow allows reward addresses to be used multiple times.
+This is not the case for the individual Stacking flow

 ## PoX mining

 PoX mining is a modification of Proof-of-Burn (PoB) mining, where instead of destroying the committed Bitcoin, it is transferred to eligible Stacks (STX) holders that participate in the Stacking protocol.